ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 - Ensure that the Department is not brought into disrepute by failing to meet any legal requirements; and
 - Ensure that no connections are made, either wired or wireless, with any departmental system.

-Staff should also ensure that they continue to adhere to the MoJ’s records management policies when working remotely – see the What to Keep Guidance (intranet).
+Staff should also ensure that they continue to adhere to the MoJ's records management policies when working remotely – see the What to Keep Guidance (intranet).
 In the rare instances that private email accounts (ie non-gsi accounts) are used for communicating substantive discussions or decisions about government business, staff must ensure that a gsi account (for example, a work email address) is copied into the email exchange.
 It is important that such content is readily accessible from within the Department in the event of, for example, a request for information under the Freedom of Information Act.

 ### Criminal Justice Secure Email